Last Updated on by

 The Roomba e5 still has the round shape of the previous models.
 It also has roughly the same diameter and low profile as the other Roombas.
 It measures 13.3 by 3.6 inches.
 Regarding looks, there is not much difference between the e5 and other Roombas.
 However, one distinct feature is the bright green rubber brush, side brush, and accents you see at the bottom of the robot vacuum.
 The 7.2-pound robot vacuum uses rubber brushes so that it can pick up pet hair without you worrying about tangling.

-Priced at below $500 here, the Roomba e5 is often compared with Roomba’s 600 series models.
-The Roomba 675 and 690 are priced at around $300 to $350, making them significantly cheaper than the Roomba e5.
+Priced low here, the Roomba e5 is often compared with Roomba’s 600 series models.
+The Roomba 675 and 690 are priced at a good price, making them significantly cheaper than the Roomba e5.
 However, the Roomba e5 has a vacuuming technology that delivers a stronger suction power than the AeroVac technology used in Series 600 models.
 The Roomba e5 is five times more powerful than any Series 600 model.

 Patented Dirt Detect feature and three-stage cleaning system

 The Roomba e5 uses many of the technologies you see in iRobot’s robotic vacuums.
 For one, it cleans in three stages.
 The side brush and the main rubber brush spins to agitate, loosen, and sweep up dirt, dust, and debris from your floors, while the powerful suction sends all of these to the dustbin.